Fault-tolerant quantum simulation of generalized Hubbard models: Discussion and outlook

 We also constructed and optimized the qubitized quantum walk operator for the hexagonal lattice Hubbard model and provided detailed Toffoli gate, T gate and qubit counts.
 These were used to perform resource estimation for qubitized quantum phase estimation, demonstrating a T gate complexity of $\mathcal{O}(N^2\epsilon^{-1})$.
 The Trotterization-based QPE approach studied in this paper has better scaling with respect to system size, which results in lower T gate counts for simulations of large systems, especially when $\epsilon$ is allowed to scale extensively with $N$.

-The results presented here demonstrate that a range of classically non-trivial model Hamiltonians instances can be simulated with $10^6$--$10^7$ non-Clifford gates.
+The results presented here demonstrate that a range of classically non-trivial model Hamiltonians can be simulated with $10^6$--$10^7$ non-Clifford gates.
 This is several orders of magnitude less than found in many resource estimation studies of \emph{ab initio} chemical systems, suggesting that such model Hamiltonians are promising candidate applications for early fault-tolerant quantum computers.
 Going forward, it will be important to consider more detailed costing of this problem for early fault-tolerant architectures.
 Current resource estimates focus on counting non-Clifford gates, which have historically been expected to be most expensive to perform under traditional QEC schemes.
 However, recent proposals have questioned this understanding \cite{Gidney2024MagicGates}.
 Previous resource estimates have also focused on particular architectures where the cost of Clifford gates can be ignored \cite{Litinski2019ASurgery}, which may not be appropriate for early FT devices.
 Therefore, an interesting and important task is to consider a more detailed compilation to an early FT architecture.
 Here, relevant questions include: how routing can be efficiently performed under lattice surgery; how gates may be best parallelized; and efficient schemes for performing rotation gates with lower costs.
-An attempt at this was recently performed in Ref.~\cite{Akahoshi2024CompilationArchitecture}, using the STAR architecture \cite{Akahoshi2024PartiallyRotations} and an alternative Trotter scheme than the one presented here.
+An attempt at this was recently performed in Ref.~\cite{Akahoshi2024CompilationArchitecture}, using the STAR architecture \cite{Akahoshi2024PartiallyRotations} and a Trotter scheme essentially using S1 tiles.